 The Downside To The 4% Rule

-Of course, there is a down side to the rule too.
+Of course, there is a downside to the rule too.
 Sadly, it is not something you can control.
-That is what the market is doing when you retire.
+The downside is that you cannot know what the market will be doing when you retire.

 This is especially true during the first few years of your retirement.
-If the market takes a big dive, you are withdrawing 4% of a much lower number.
-This means that you run the risk of running out of money during retirement, since 4% is now a much larger chunk of your nest egg.
+If the market takes a big dive, you are withdrawing 4% of a much lower number and if the 4% is not enough to live on, you may need to withdraw additional funds.
+This means that you run the risk of running out of money during retirement since you are now using a much larger chunk of your nest egg.

 Second, it doesn’t take into account a long term period of flat returns for the market.
 If the market is only returning 2% a year for 5 years, you are going to be dipping into principal when you take money out.